William Gambel

 William Gambel (June 1823 – December 13, 1849) was an American naturalist, ornithologist, and botanist from Philadelphia.
 As a young man he worked closely with the renowned naturalist Thomas Nuttall.
-At the age of eighteen he traveled overland to California, becoming the first botanist to collect specimens in Santa Fe, New Mexico and parts of California.
+At the age of eighteen he traveled overland to California, becoming the first botanist to collect specimens in Santa Fe, New Mexico, and parts of California.

 Biography

 Gambel was born William Gamble Jr. in Philadelphia in June 1823.
 His father, William Gamble Sr., had immigrated from Northern Ireland and served in the War of 1812.
-After the death of his first wife, Gamble Sr. moved to Philadelphia where he married Elizabeth Gamble in August 1822.
-They had three children, William and two daughters.
-Gamble Sr. died of pneumonia in 1832 and Elizabeth Gamble was left to raise the children on her own.
+After the death of his first wife, Gamble Sr. moved to Philadelphia, where he married Elizabeth Gamble in August 1822.
+They had three children: William and two daughters.
+Gamble Sr. died of pneumonia in 1832, and Elizabeth Gamble was left to raise the children on her own.

 William proved to be a good student, perhaps influenced by his mother, who worked as a school teacher.
-For unexplained reasons, he also began spelling his surname Gambel.
-In 1838 Gambel met the renowned naturalist Thomas Nuttall and they quickly became friends.
-Nuttall had a broad expertise in all aspects of natural history and through his influence, Gambel developed an affinity for botany, mineralogy, and ornithology.
+For unexplained reasons, he began spelling his surname Gambel.
+In 1838 Gambel met the renowned naturalist Thomas Nuttall, and they quickly became friends.
+Nuttall had a broad expertise in all aspects of natural history, and through his influence, Gambel developed an affinity for botany, mineralogy, and ornithology.
 For the next few years Gambel served as a sort of apprentice for Nuttall.

 In late 1838, they traveled together on a collecting trip to the Carolinas and the southern Appalachians.
 They returned to Philadelphia in April 1839 and then quickly set off again for a field trip to New Jersey to study and collect pre-Cambrian limestone minerals.
-In October 1839 they were back in Philadelphia to attend a meeting of the Philadelphia Academy of Natural Sciences where Gambel presented a gold nugget from North Carolina for the museum collection.
+In October 1839, they were back in Philadelphia to attend a meeting of the Philadelphia Academy of Natural Sciences, where Gambel presented a gold nugget from North Carolina for the museum collection.
 In February 1840, Gambel accompanied Nuttall to Cambridge, Massachusetts where Nuttall had been invited to present a series of lectures at the Lowell Institute.
-They also made a couple of field trips to Maine where they collected mineral specimens.
-By August 1840 the lecture series had ended and they returned to Philadelphia.
+They also made a couple of field trips to Maine, where they collected mineral specimens.
+By August 1840, the lecture series had ended and they returned to Philadelphia.